issacsonjj/JPushDemo/README.md

 JPushDemo
 =========

-Demostrate the use of the remote push API of JPush in C
+Demonstrate the use of the remote push API of JPush in C

-Please make sure that you have libcurl and openssl library on your system
+Please make sure that you have libcurl and openssl library install on your system

 For libcurl, please go to http://curl.haxx.se/libcurl/ For openssl library, please go to http://openssl.org